tomhrr/dale/doc/1-11-form-reference.md

 Casts `from-value` to the specified type and returns it.

+Depending on the types involved, casting may change the underlying representation of the data.
+The instances where casting may occur are listed below, with instances that may change representation marked with an
+asterisk:

+ - where the source and target types are integer types (includes `bool`) ( * );
+ - where the source and target types are floating-point types ( * );
+ - where the source type is a floating-point type and the targer type is an integer type, or vice-versa ( * );
+ - where the source and target types are pointer types;
+ - where the source type is a non-const struct type and the target type is a const struct type; and
+ - where the source type is a pointer type and the target type is an integer type, or vice-versa ( * );

+Casts may also occur implicitly during the compilation process.
+The instances where this occurs are:

+ - during struct literal parsing, but only when both the source and target types are integer types or floating-point types; and
+ - during `extern-c` function processing, for each argument.

 #### (`funcall` {`function-pointer`} {`arg1`} {`arg2`} ... {`argN`})

 Executes `function-pointer` using the provided arguments, and returns